Profiling circulating tumour cells and other biomarkers of invasive cancers

 Circulating tumour cells (CTCs) and other cancer-related biomarkers are present in the blood of many patients with cancer.
 CTCs are believed to be involved in the formation of metastatic tumours.
 Indeed, high CTC levels in the bloodstream are associated with poor prognosis and an increased probability of metastatic disease1–4.
 It was initially thought that the formation of metastatic lesions occurs in the later stages of cancer progression.
 However, recent studies have shown that CTCs can leave primary tumours and enter into the circulation at a relatively early stage of tumour growth5,6.
 This can lead to the parallel development of met-astatic lesions and primary tumours.
 The study of CTCs is there-fore central to the study of the mechanism of cancer metastasis, and the analysis of CTCs and other circulating biomarkers in clinical specimens provides a basis for the development of non-invasive liquid biopsies.

-We kindly thank the researchers at nature biomedical engineering for this collaboration, and for sharing the results obtained with their system.
+We kindly thank the researchers at University of Toronto for this collaboration, and for sharing the results obtained with their system.

 The evolving understanding of CTC